tkhyn/djinga/README.rst

 my expectations!

-Compatible with django 1.4 to 1.8 and relevant python versions (2.7 to 3.4).
+Compatible with django 1.4 to 1.8 and relevant python versions (2.6 to 3.4).
+Django 1.5 and 1.6 are not officially supported anymore.

 Why djinga ?